centreon/centreon-documentation/versioned_docs/version-21.10/graph-views/install.md

 ### Centreon MAP server

-If you installed your Centreon MAP server from a "fresh CentOS installation" you need to install the `centreon-release` package:
+If you installed your Centreon MAP server from a "fresh OS installation" you need to install the `centreon-release` package:

 <Tabs groupId="sync">